 Behind the Scenes of the Opera

-The stage and the backstage area were built after the war on top of the first structure.
-Between 1991 and 1993, as part of additional renovation work, advanced technological systems were also installed, including microphones, speakers, and video.
-In addition, the electrical, heating, and fire extinguishing systems in the building were renovated.
+The post-war construction added the stage and the backstage area on top of the first structure.
+Between 1991 and 1993, additional renovation work introduced advanced technological systems, including microphones, speakers, and video.
+This phase also upgraded the building’s electrical, heating, and fire extinguishing systems.

 In addition to the various rehearsal rooms for opera performances, there are also three rehearsal rooms for the choir and orchestra, as well as an organ room on the sixth floor.
 This is a huge organ with 2500 pipes, and in fact, the Vienna State Opera is the only one in the world with such a large organ.